Merck Manual

 • The patient’s attitude toward family members and their attitude toward the patient (including their level of interest in helping and willingness to help)

 Marital status of patients is noted.
 Questions about sexual practices and satisfaction must be sensitive and tactful but thorough.
 The number and sex of sex partners are determined, and risk of sexually transmitted infections (STIs) is evaluated.
-Many sexually active older people are not aware of the increasing incidence of STIs in older adults and do not follow or even know about safe sex practices.
+Many sexually active older adults are not aware of the increasing incidence of STIs in older adults and do not follow or even know about safe sex practices.

 Patients should be asked about educational level, jobs held, known exposures to toxins, and current and past hobbies.
 Economic difficulties due to retirement, a fixed income, or death of a spouse or partner are discussed.
 Financial or health problems may result in loss of a home, social status, or independence.

-Advance Directives
+Advance Directives for the Older Patient

 Key Points